 Six days after Ororo's abdication, some readers were beginning to think she had been right all along.
 No new posts had appeared.
 No attempts to redeem herself.
-Why was she so confident?
 Perhaps it was starting to work.

-MOLD INDUSTRIES, INC. had not acquitted itself quite so gracefully as had the mutant immigrant presently house sitting in Australia.
+MOLD INDUSTRIES, INC. had not acquitted itself so gracefully as had the mutant immigrant presently house sitting in Australia.
 Cracks had begun to appear in Thomas' heretofore steely inaccessibility.

-He had written not one, but several rebuttals to Ororo's final post, and now, sensing the ultimate futility of trying to convince anyone of anything, he wanted to quit, too.
+He had written not one, but several rebuttals, and now he wanted to quit, too.